2 or more items

 Based on the existing scientific research and the level of purity of our products (all are fractionated) we recommend ± 1 gram mushroom extract daily (3 capsules @ 300 mg/350mg, or 2 capsules @ 500mg, with around 25 - 40 % beta-glucans) for standard immune support and when used as a prophylactic.
 Only our Reishi has a recommended dosage of 2 capsules @ 300mg daily, because of its unusual high purity.

-For specific health conditions the dose should be significantly higher, up to 8 or even 12 grams daily.
-The instruction leaflets included with our products give more details about this.
+For specific health conditions the dose should be significantly higher, up to 6 grams daily.
+Contact us with your questions !
 Some trial and error will always be involved, though; just like with prescription drugs.

 Still, some people might need less and some might need more, depending on age, weight and their general health-condition.
 In general -healthy- people below the age of 35 need less (e.g. 2 capsules daily), while when you're over 50 more might be necessary for the desired effect (at least 2 grams daily).
 The reason behind this is that the immune function of humans is optimal before the age of 35, and declines significantly after 50, which can lead to all kinds of 'old-age related' ailments (5).